 Recipe by Jackie Newgent, RDN, CDN | Photo by Erin Kunkel

 Satisfy your sweet tooth and boost your nutrient intake.
 Yes, these fudgy brownies do contain sugar.
 But they’ve got so much more to offer, like heart-friendly cocoa polyphenols and whole grains.
-You’ll even get a pop of protein from the eggs.
 And compared to more traditional brownies, they only contain about half of the butter.
 Most surprisingly (and sneakily!), you’ll be getting some veggies, too.
 Mild and moist, shredded zucchini is delightful for baking, in zucchini bread and more.

 ½ cup (1½ oz/45 g) unsweetened cocoa powder